OSGeo/gdal/gdal/doc/source/drivers/vector/shapefile.rst

 Shapefile feature attributes are stored in an associated .dbf file, and so attributes suffer a number of limitations:

 -  Attribute names can only be up to 10 characters long.
-Starting with version 1.7, the OGR Shapefile driver tries to generate unique field names.
+   The OGR Shapefile driver tries to generate unique field names.
 Successive duplicate field names, including those created by truncation to 10 characters, will be truncated to 8 characters and appended with a serial number from 1 to 99.